NightShade256/NightShade256.github.io/_posts/2021-03-27-gb-sound-emulation.md

 Rate   256 Hz      64 Hz       128 Hz
 ```

+The frame sequencer clocks are derived from the DIV timer.
+In Normal Speed Mode, falling edges of bit 5 step
+the FS while in CGB Double Speed Mode, bit 6 is used instead.
+Here bits 5 and 6 refer to the bits of the upper
+byte of DIV (internally DIV is 16 bit but only the upper 8 bits are mapped to memory).

 ## Envelope Function

 Envelope is a way to adjust the volume of a channel periodically.